Life Journey of a British Iraqi Architect Zaha Hadid

 After Zaha’s death, Patrik Schumacher, her business associate, took the lead of her company, Zaha Hadid Architects (ZHA) to finish all unfinished works and to get new projects.

-Pritzker Architecture Prize is an award that is given yearly to living architects to honor them for their vision, skill and commitment into their built projects that in turn make large contributions to physical built environment and ultimately humanity through “the art of architecture”.
+Pritzker Architecture Prize is an award that is given yearly to living architects to honour them for their vision, skill and commitment to their built projects that in turn make large contributions to the physically built environment and ultimately humanity through “the art of architecture”.

 Guangzhou Opera

-Besides winning the honorable Pritzker Architecture Prize and RIBA Stirling Prize for her remarkable works, Zaha Hadid received a number of other awards such as Praemium Imperiale Prize for architecture by Japan Art Association in 2009 and Royal Gold Medal for architecture by RIBA in 2016 just a month before her death.
+Besides winning the honourable Pritzker Architecture Prize and RIBA Stirling Prize for her remarkable works, Zaha Hadid received several other awards such as the Premium Imperiale Prize for architecture by the Japan Art Association in 2009 and the Royal Gold Medal for architecture by RIBA in 2016 just a month before her death.
 She was referred to as a “Queen of the curve” in one of the most famous British daily newspapers, The Guardian.
 She gave a unique identity to architecture.

 LEAVE A COMMENT